 A good way to understand how headless commerce works is with concrete examples.
 We’ve put together a few examples of headless commerce solutions currently being offered.

 About You, Cloud’s Backbone is an ecommerce infrastructure that companies can use as their ecommerce solution.
-Backbone is API based, allowing ecommerce activities such as product management, catalogue organization, order processing, stock management, warehouse management, and more.
+Backbone is API based, allowing ecommerce activities such as product management, catalog organization, order processing, stock management, warehouse management, and more.
 Backbone lets you do all of this in one place, through API calls.
-You can also integrate it with eCommerce tools you are currently using.
+You can also integrate it with the ecommerce tools you are currently using.

 Here’s how Amplience works to do this.